drm/java-quick-js/README.md

 optimisation by a landslide.
 Yes, dear frontenders, a 5MB bundle file of JS code may be a bit much...
 Maybe the backend really isn't the problem here.

-Nonetheless, if you don't expect high loads, and your here for simplicity rather than performance, QuickJS is much easier to build (takes about 25 seconds on my machine, rather than the 20+ minutes (!) for V8...).
+Nonetheless, if you don't expect high loads, and you're here for simplicity rather than performance, QuickJS is much easier to build (takes about 25 seconds on my machine, rather than the 20+ minutes (!) for V8...).